-- Code of Safe Working Practices; including personal safety, safety officer responsibility, incident reporting and investigation.
+- Code of Safe Working practices; including personal safety, safety officer responsibility, incident reporting and investigation.

 Examination and assessment:

-Assessment is by written 2.5 hour examination at the end of the module.
+Assessment is by written 2.5-hour examination at the end of the module.
 A 60% mark is required to pass the examination.

-Glossary of Navigation and Seamanship terms
+A useful glossary of Navigation and Seamanship terms

 - Seamanship: the skill, techniques, or practice of handling a ship or boat at sea.

 - Navigation: the process or activity of accurately ascertaining one’s position and planning and following a route.